People

 Jared Tholl

-B.S Student, Geological Engineering – Geotechnical Track, Colorado School of Mines, 2019-Present
+B.S Student, Geological Engineering – Geotechnical Track, Colorado School of Mines

 Jared is an undergraduate student in the geological engineering department at the Colorado School of Mines.
 His research interests include the effects of climate change on hydropower generation and rockfall hazards.
 In his free time, he loves to go hiking and playing soccer.